-Year: III Total: 5 Hrs. /week

-Semester: II Lecture: 3 Hrs./week
+Year: III Total: 5 hours /week Part: II Lecture: 3 hours/week Tutorial: hour/week Practical: 2 hours/week

-Tutorial: Hr./week

-Practical: 2 Hrs./week Lab: Hrs./week

 This course is designed to provide the knowledge and skills on formulating business plan and managing small business.
 The entire course deals with assessing, acquiring, and developing entrepreneurial attitude; skills and tools that are necessary to start and run a small enterprise.